 Wipe contamination from around the electrode.
 If heavy carbon deposits are found, check the inside of the cylinder through the spark plug hole.
 If a heavy carbon deposit is noted inside, contact the nearest dealer for inspection and servicing.

-(3) Engine starting (with starter motor) (Optional)
+(3) Engine starting (F type)